 Admission to the course will be done by a “project team” consisting of one or more members.
-Interested graduate students apply via an online webform (link below) and share details on their proposed concept and team members.
-Depending on interest level and the number of applicants, we may have to cap team size to 3 or 4 people per project, actually admitted into the class.
+Interested graduate students and well-qualified seniors apply via an online webform (link below) and share details on their proposed concept and team members.
 We do NOT require that all members of a team take the class, just a minimum of one representative for the project.
+Depending on interest level and the number of applicants, we may have to cap the team size actually admitted into the class.

-Admitted teams will be invited to take the class together and the associated single, coordinated project will be granted a tentative “project deployment slot” and one tentative “flyer slot” for a member of the project team to accompany and carry-out the research on the Spring 2023 flight (see definitions below).
+Admitted teams will be invited to take the class together and the associated single, coordinated project will be granted a tentative “project deployment slot” and one tentative “flyer slot” for a member of the project team to accompany and carry-out the research on the Spring 2025 flight (see definitions below).
 This means that several students may take the class together to work on a collaborative project, but we can only reserve one flyer seat per project.
-We will not choose who the ultimate flyer/operator is out of the team members--this is up to the team and their advisors.
+We will not choose the ultimate flyer/operator from the team members—this is up to the team and their advisors.

 Final determination of confirmed project deployment slots and confirmed flyer slots will be decided upon completion of a rigorous, novel prototype and thorough documentation that can demonstrate nearly complete readiness to fly by the Critical Design Review (CDR) at the end of the class.
 Course instructors will make the final determination on what flies.
 We do not intend to admit more projects into the class than we would have space for in the flight, so the course is therefore not a competition between teams.
 The reserved slots are there, but must be earned by high quality project completion.

 Interested in deploying a research project, with no need to personally accompany it?
 Great!
 These types of projects are easier to admit into the class, as they don’t require an additional reserved “flyer” spot, which are in short supply.
-Projects applying in this category should be primarily passive (e.g. physiological sensors worn by participants or similar), and not require extensive efforts from other onboard flyers.
+Projects applying in this category should be primarily passive (e.g. physiological sensors worn by participants or other, highly automated projects), and not require extensive efforts from other onboard flyers.

 Project team: Consists of one or more collaborators on the same project.